matheus-rech/autodiscovery/README.md

 ```

 ### BYO-Datasets!
 You can also use your own datasets.
 To do this, pass in a dataset metadata JSON file containing descriptions of the paths of datasets (relative to the metadata file) and their column descriptions in natural language.
-You can have a look at the metadata files in the `DiscoveryBench` directory from above as examples.
+You can have a look at the metadata files in the `DiscoveryBench` directory from above as examples, or see a description of the metadata format from the DiscoveryBench repository [here](https://github.com/allenai/discoverybench/blob/main/discoverybench/README.md).

 ## Run AutoDiscovery (MCTS-based hypothesis search and verification)